bparanj/linksearch/README.md

 Customize the JSON data in linksearch.html for your needs and open it in a browser to start using the search and open link in new tab feature.

-The link is dynamically bound to a variable using Aline bind directive.
+The bookmark link is dynamically bound to a variable using Aline bind directive.

 ## Inventive Principles Used